mangotapioca13/Twitter/README.md

 * [x] List anything else that you can get done to improve the app functionality!
   * [x] List the number of likes and retweets a tweet has
-  * [x] Added a cancel menu item to the compose activity
+  * [x] Added a cancel menu item and user's profile image to the compose activity
   * [x] Changed the launcher icon to match the Twitter launcher
+  * [x] Changed profile pictures to be round

 ## Video Walkthrough